torvalds/linux/Documentation/admin-guide/cifs/usage.rst

 not be traversed by the Samba server).
 This is opaque to the Linux client application using the cifs vfs.
-Absolute symlinks will work to Samba 3.0.5 or later, but only for remote clients using the CIFS Unix extensions, and will be invisbile to Windows clients and typically will not affect local applications running on the same server as Samba.
+Absolute symlinks will work to Samba 3.0.5 or later, but only for remote clients using the CIFS Unix extensions, and will be invisible to Windows clients and typically will not affect local applications running on the same server as Samba.

 Use instructions